 - Sleep changes

-As a young athlete’s brain is still growing and developing, it is very important to have your athlete evaluated by a qualified medical professional.
-If you suspect a sports concussion, call the athlete’s primary care provider or go to the Emergency Services department for a medical evaluation.
+If you suspect a sports concussion, call your child’s primary care provider or go to the Emergency Services department for a medical evaluation.
 You may also be referred to our Sports Concussion Program for comprehensive testing and diagnosis.

 For more information about our Sports Concussion Program, call toll-free 360-782-5700.

 Find a Clinic Near You